TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-E01_Symmetric2.md

   <br>

 **RSA**
-RSA is based on the same mathmatical problem, but instead, both users have 2 keys; a public and private one.
+RSA is based on a similar mathmatical problem, but instead, both users have 2 keys; a public and private one.
 A uses his own private key in combination with Alice's public key to encrypt the message.
 Basically the algorithm calculates the shared secret.
 Alice can the decrypt the message by using her own private and Bob's public key.
 The relation across these four primes stay constant.

 ![RSA](../00_includes/SEC/SEC-E01_RSA.png)
   <br>